 Native Medicinal Garden

-The Native Medicinal Garden is looking forward to its eighth season, as the small but incredibly diverse oasis of herbs continues to develop and flourish.
+Our award-winning herbal medicine garden, entering its 9th year, is an outdoor education center guided by gifted herbalist Robin Rose Bennett.
+Enjoy and learn about the local, abundant, and endangered native herbal medicines that are growing in our area.
+No experience or registration is necessary.
 The garden is co-sponsored by WiseWoman Healing Ways and Sustainable West Milford and is tended by a core group of volunteers as well as lovely folks who stop in and help when they can.

 Organic Community Garden at Apple Acres

-The garden’s sleeping now, but before you know it, spring will be here, and we’ll be getting the West Milford Organic Community Garden organized for 2014, the garden’s 8th season.
-We’ll be sending out garden information soon to our veteran gardeners and those on our waiting list.
+There are now plots available for the 2014 season at the West Milford Organic Community Garden, the garden’s 8th season.
+Our annual sign-up/orientation meeting is scheduled for Tuesday, March 18th, and we’ll be sending out garden information soon to our veteran gardeners and those on our waiting list.
 If you’d like to get be on that list, please contact Russ .

 Time Banking in West Milford